Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: PRMO For The Joint Beamforming and Position Optimization

 \subsection{RBFGS Algorithm for the Unconstrained Problem}

 The BFGS algorithm is a quasi-Newton optimization method that iteratively updates an approximation of the inverse Hessian matrix to guide the search for a local optimum \cite{rho}.
 The RBFGS algorithm extends the classical BFGS method to optimization problems defined on Riemannian manifolds while enabling efficient optimization on curved geometries\cite{rbfgs}.
-In this section, we develop the RBFGS algorithm that tackles problem \eqref{Qs} over the constructed PRMS $\mathcal{M}$.
+In this section, we extend the RBFGS algorithm over the constructed PRMS $\mathcal{M}$ to tackle problem \eqref{Qs}.